PythonPredictions/cobra/docs/source/tutorial.rst

 Building a good model involves three steps

-    - preprocessing: properly prepare the predictors (a synonym for "feature" or variable that we use throught this tutorial) for modelling
+    - preprocessing: properly prepare the predictors (a synonym for "feature" or variable that we use throughout this tutorial) for modelling.
-    - feature selection: TO DO
+    - feature selection: automatically select a subset of predictors which contribute most to the target variable or output in which you are interested.
-    - model evaluation: TO DO
+    - model evaluation: once a model has been build, a detailed evaluation can be performed by computing all sorts of evaluation metrics.

 In the examples below, we assume the data for model building is available in a pandas DataFrame called ``basetable``.
 This DataFrame should at least contain an ID column (e.g. "customernumber"), a target column (e.g. "TARGET") and a number of candidate predictors (features) to build a model with.